Kuat Trio Review

 Security

 The cable is long compared to cables found on many other roof racks, making it possible to secure the frame and rear wheel of most bikes.
-While no locking system is completely theft-proof, we feel that the cable on the Trio offers the some of best protection available.
-The rack itself is secured using “security nuts” which resemble a standard hex key.
+While no locking system is completely theft-proof, we feel that the cable on the Trio offers some of the best protection available.
+The rack itself is secured using “security nuts,” which resemble a standard hex key.
 After close inspection, we realized that it only has five sides, which would result in a thief needing to have this particular wrench (that comes with the Trio) to remove the rack.
-While not fool-proof, it is probably just as good as a lock because, in reality, if a thief wanted the rack, they would probably just cut the U-bolts with an angle grinder.
+While not fool-proof, it likely rivals a lock because, in reality, if a thief wanted the rack, they would probably just cut the U-bolts with an angle grinder.

 Durability